TruStory/truchain/docs/spec/claim/README.md

 }
 ```

 A claim can be deleted with `DeleteClaimMsg` as long as `TotalBacked` and `TotalChallenged` are zero.
+The `Creator` of this message must be the same creator of the claim to delete.

 ```go
 type DeleteClaimMsg struct {